 It’s fun to fall in love.
-Some might even say it’s easy.
-It’s the stuff movies are made about.
+You might even say it’s easy.
+Granted, this is the stuff movies are made about.
 But it’s the staying in love that we see less often on the big screen.
-And it’s the staying in love that we’re talking about today.
-Because while happy, long-term relationships are without doubt wonderful and rewarding, they also require commitment, work and intentionality… especially if you want to keep that spark alive.
+Staying in love is what we’re talking about today.

 Photo of a couple kissing while eating a picnic on a sunporch representing how spending relaxing time together can help married couples put the spark back into a marriage.

-Couples in happy, long-term relationships “make it” because both partners care deeply about each other, but also because they make their love intentional.
-The feelings of “being in love” can change over time from butterflies and fireworks to comfort and companionship.
-But in any season, what separates a romantic relationship from other relationships or friendships, is the passion and connection that two partners share.
-As you can imagine, it’s incredibly important to learn as much about this connection as possible and to regularly create rituals of connection with your partner.
+But in any season, what separates a romantic relationship from other relationships or friendships, is the passion and connection that you share.
+As you can imagine, it’s incredibly important to learn as much about this connection as possible.
+Then to regularly create rituals of connection for you and your partner.

 A couple laying in the sand kissing representing how a couples retreat in California can help couples reconnect.

-Sensuality is the secret sauce to a strong relationship, but after years together, sensuality and sexuality are often missing.
+Sensuality is the secret sauce to a strong relationship.
+But after years together, sensuality and sexuality are often missing.
 Because sensuality is such an essential part of being happy together long-term, and because sensuality is what sets a romantic relationship apart from other relationships, it’s vital that long-term couples be intentional about creating sexuality and eroticism together.
-This can be done with long kisses goodbye, with erotic massages, and from knowing that you will make love regularly not because you are always incredibly turned on, but because you love each other and understand that physical intimacy is an important part of your relationship

 A couple sitting in bed drinking tea representing how couples can reconnect through sex therapy, online therapy or even a couples retreat.
 Relationship Therapy Center offers all of these services in California.